-Capo By The Sea 4 stars
+Capo By The Sea

-Location: Capo By the Sea
+Capo By The Sea

 Capo By The Sea can be found in the peaceful beach community of San Juan Capistrano, and offers an executive rehab program complete with medical detox and a focus on dual-diagnosis issues, as well as an outpatient option.
 Their primary treatment center is a small office suite just off of Ortega Highway and they have two houses in the area, both of which exude the kind of beach house optimism one would expect from an Orange County recovery outfit.

 Clientele at Capo By The Sea are mostly white-collar, meaning lawyers and doctors (and even the occasional celebrity), with ages ranging from late 20s and early 30s to 50s at the outside while their other house, Solutions, caters to a more middle-class, younger set.
 Alumni from both report that demographics are diverse and welcoming: "There was always a mixed group,” says a grad.
 “People of all different ages, races and walks of life.”

 Capo's main house is a co-ed cottage home tucked inside a small suburb with towering palm trees, just a mile or so inland from the beach.
 Still, don't let that give you the impression that there's anything snug about the living arrangements.
 The main area of the house is a spacious and sun-drenched living room with plush couches and a built-in fireplace (a flat screen is mounted above it, of course).
 The room flows into an equally impressive wood-paneled kitchen with wide granite countertops.
 The house has room for six residents across a total of five bedrooms (three upstairs and two down) but because the center is co-ed, staff members say that room juggling is sometimes necessary to avoid Jack-and-Jill living situations.